firavoyage/blogging/readme.md

   - build early, build always.
   - improve yourself, write solid/simple/stupid code.
   - move fast and break things.
+  - live in the future and build what's missing.
+  - good luck and have fun.
 - reading is active while watching tv is passive
   - all the research says reading a book is good for you.
   - it reduces stress, promotes comprehension, relieves depression, helps you sleep and may contribute to preventing alzheimer's.